singh-man/books/crackingTheCoding/17_hard.md

 54      }
 55  }
 ```
-This algorithm will potentially take  O(SB²)  time, where B  is the  length of bigString and S is the  length of smallString.This is because at each of the  B  characters, we potentially do O(SB) work: S scans of the rest of the  string, which has potentially B  characters.
+This algorithm will potentially take  O(SB²)  time, where B  is the  length of bigString and S is the  length of smallString.
+This is because at each of the  B  characters, we potentially do O(SB) work: S scans of the rest of the  string, which has potentially B  characters.

 **Optimized**